Patience 7th – 10th May 2025

 Patience has some of the best chorus music in the G&S canon, with probably the best double chorus (‘In a Doleful Train’) and a brilliant Act 1 finale, which is almost a mini-opera in itself.
 The ladies’ chorus are the ‘Lovesick Maidens’ who are obsessed with the poet Bunthorne and, later, Grosvenor.
 The men’s chorus are the Officers of the Dragoon Guards, who were all engaged to the ladies a year ago.

-Auditions for the principal roles will be held from 7:30 pm on Wednesday 18th December at West End United Church, Wolverton MK12 5JZ.
+Auditions for the principal roles were held on Wednesday 18th December.

 Show dates